-We are trying to raise awareness about how this issue creates obstacles for those who do not have the resources to comply with the new laws such as the elderly and low-income and minority voters, specifically transgender individuals.
+We are trying to raise awareness about how this issue creates obstacles for those who do not have the resources to comply with the new laws, such as the elderly, low-income and minority voters, specifically transgender individuals.

 The LGBT Bar hosted a lecture series examining voter suppression laws in three states across the country.
 Experts on election law discussed recent litigation and the impact of current laws on the eligible voters.
 Select a state below to listen to a recording:

 Fair Elections Legal Network